lexandree/udacity-autonomous-car/project9/README.md

  </table>

-## Build Instructions for the Udacity Project Workspace
+## Build Instructions for existing Udacity Project Workspace

 1. Run the Capstone Project Workspace with GPU
 2. Click "Go To Desktop" and open Terminator in VNC session